Welcome to the Hackney Carriage and Private Hire section of East Cambridgeshire District Council

-The Licensing Authority of East Cambridgeshire District Council is responsible for licensing persons who wish to work in the Hackney Carriage and Private Hire trade within the Council's district boundary, although once licensed bookings may be accepted from outside of the district boundary.
+The Licensing Authority of East Cambridgeshire District Council is responsible for licensing persons who wish to work in the Hackney Carriage and Private Hire trade within the East Cambridgeshire District Council's district boundary, although once licensed bookings may be accepted from outside the district boundary.

 The primary purpose of the legislation that controls the Hackney Carriage and Private Hire trade is to protect members of the general public from using unsafe vehicles driven by unsuitable persons.